 That's been reflected in widespread layoffs, according to the Federation of Post-Secondary Educators of B.C.

-According to Immigration, Refugees and Citizenship Canada data, there was a 30.5 percent decline in study permits—from 96,360 to 66,990—granted to international students in the first four months of 2020 compared to the same period of 2019.
+Immigration, Refugees and Citizenship Canada data reported a 30.5 percent decline in study permits—from 96,360 to 66,990—granted to international students in the first four months of 2020 compared to the same period of 2019.

 In the first four months of 2020, the number from China fell 43.4 percent—from 21,304 12,065—compared to the same period of 2019.